gnicoll/CodeChallengeGN/README.md

 ## Notes

-I found that image URLS from the endpoint would not load.
+I found that image URLs from the endpoint would not load.
 To work around this I have manually setup images in the project and named them to match the DrawResult.ProductId.

 ## Thoughts for next steps